DevAbdulAlim/elearning/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Elearning and Earning Ltd, please follow these guidelines:
+If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create a new branch.
 2. Make your changes and test them thoroughly.